You are here

 - The PHM team (Prognostics and Health Management), which is focused on the development of advanced algorithms for classification, prediction and decisions so as to predict the lifetime of complex systems;

-- The Nanorobotics team (Robotics and mecatronics at small-scales) studies design, perception, control as well as metrology issues of micro and nanorobotic systems integrating active materials.
+- The Micro & Nanorobotics team (Robotics and mechatronics at small-scales) studies design, perception, control as well as metrology issues of micro and nanorobotic systems integrating active materials.

 as2m Organization chart